Types of Mortgages Explained & How to Choose the Right One

 Variable rate mortgages

 Variable rate mortgages are different to fixed rate mortgages because the rate you pay can go up or down.
-There are three different types of variable rate mortgages and they each work in different ways.
+There are three main types of variable rate mortgages and they each work in different ways.

 1. Tracker mortgages